Ike Charlton: Coaching career

-Coached for Freedom High School in Orlando, Florida.
+Charlton coached for Freedom High School in Orlando, Florida.

 After guest coaching with the Calgary Stampeders and Edmonton Eskimos in 2012 and 2013 respectively, Charlton was hired as the defensive backs coach for the Ottawa Redblacks on December 20, 2013.
 He was a coach with Ottawa for four years and won his first Grey Cup championship in 2016.

 On February 6, 2020, it was announced that Charlton was joining the Toronto Argonauts as the team's defensive backs coach.